 Data Availability

-Standard-rate GNSS/GPS data are collected at 15 seconds-per-sample and archived.
-Real-time high-rate (1 Hz) data are also available from many NOTA stations.
+Standard-rate GNSS/GPS data are collected at 15 seconds-per-sample and archived, while many stations also record at 1 Hz.
+Real-time data streams are also available.
 Some stations also include meteorological instrument packs.
 Data can be accessed via our data page or data access notebooks.
 Strain, seismic, tilt, and pore data collected by the NOTA borehole stations are available here.

 A Custom Data Request can be made for special situations at certain sites for the following: